aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 You may look up a load balancer listener by the following criteria:

-- Associated load balancer arn
+- Associated load balancer ARN
 - Associated load balancer tags
+- Listener ARN
 - Listener port
 - Listener protocol

-The lookup method will return the first matching listener rule.
+The lookup method will return the matching listener.
+If more than one listener matches, CDK will throw an error requesting that you specify additional criteria.

 **Look up a Listener by associated Load Balancer, Port, and Protocol**